How to clean up next action lists.

 A fast moving list should feel like turbine that propels you into action.
 Similar to untangled “threads” of the flow laminar mental model.
 Tasks flow through the system quickly and undisturbed.

-The vicious cycle of a slow task lists
+The vicious cycle of slow task lists

 If you have old tasks on your list it probably will be bogged down.